pachyderm/pachyderm/doc/docs/1.13.x/how-tos/advanced-data-operations/secrets.md

 # Create and Manage Secrets in Pachyderm

 Pachyderm uses Kubernetes' *Secrets* to store and manage sensitive data, such as passwords, OAuth tokens, or ssh keys.
+You can use any of [Kubernetes' types of Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#secret-types) that match your use case.
+Namely, `generic` (or Opaque), `tls`, or `docker-registry`.

 !!!
 Warning
       As of today, Pachyderm *only supports the JSON format for Kubernetes' Secrets files*.

-Pachyderm lets you use any of [Kubernetes' types of Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#secret-types) that match your use case.
-Namely, `generic` (or Opaque), `tls`, or `docker-registry`.

 To use a Secret in Pachyderm, you need to: